m3redithw/Home-Value-Prediction/README.md

 ▪️ The age of the property (2017 - year_built) has a negative medium correlation with property tax assessed value.

-▪️ The meachine learning model: polynomial features degree 3 is expected to predict housing prices within variance of **$202015** on average on future unseen data
+▪️ The machine learning model: polynomial features degree 3 is expected to predict housing prices within variance of **$202015** on average on future unseen data
 <img width="888" alt="polynomial_model" src="https://user-images.githubusercontent.com/105242871/182519391-4a0df121-0e42-47b0-a157-38cd6eedf27a.png">